swiftlang/swift-evolution/proposals/XXXX-async_swift_proposal.md

 The most commonly cited alternative design is to follow the model of (e.g.) C#, where calls to async functions return a future (aka `Task` in C#), instead of futures being a library feature separable from the core language.
 Going this direction adds async/await to the language instead of adding a more general coroutine feature.

-Despite this model being widely know, we believe that the proposed design is superior for a number of reasons:
+Despite this model being widely known, we believe that the proposed design is superior for a number of reasons:

  - Coroutines are generally useful language features beyond the domain of async/await.
 For example, building async/await into the compiler would require building generators in as well.